Keyboard shortcuts

 What RPC methods are available?

-The node implements numerous Bitcoin Core-compatible JSON-RPC methods across blockchain, raw transaction, mempool, network, mining, control, address, transaction, and payment categories.
-See RPC API Reference for the complete list of all available methods.
+The node implements many JSON-RPC methods aligned with widely documented Bitcoin node RPC conventions across blockchain, raw transaction, mempool, network, mining, control, address, transaction, and payment categories.
+See RPC API Reference for the list.

 How does the module system work?